adelelakour/automation-exercise-playwright-python/README.md

-# Automation Exercise UI Test Suite
+# Ecommerce Playwright Automation Framework

 This repository contains end-to-end UI tests for [Automation Exercise](https://automationexercise.com/) using Python, `pytest`, and Playwright.

-The suite exercises common storefront flows including authentication, contact form submission, cart behavior, checkout, and one end-to-end purchase journey.
+The suite covers the main storefront flows implemented in the current codebase: authentication, signup, contact form submission, cart actions, checkout and payment, and basic page validation.

 ## Tech Stack